laurenhamel/grunt-sasson/README.md

 grunt.registerTask('default', ['sasson']);
 ```

-The `output` section under files is _optional_ but can be used to change the filename from the one given as the `src` input.
-All SASS files will be stored in your `dest` folder and formatted as partials (`_output.scss`).
+Sass files will be stored in your `dest` folder and formatted as partials (e.g., `_output.scss`), and the input file name will be applied to the output file.